jekymin8232/vitalguardai-com/README.md

 <img width="222" height="234" alt="로빈후드" src="https://github.com/user-attachments/assets/c68319b7-a791-47c1-8301-693eb5bcabc0" />

 ### Robin Hood is not the villain.
-The real villains are the newly rich who never learned how to give back.
+The real villains are the newly rich who never learned to give back.

 # The Great $100 "Fundamentals matter most"
 ### Strong fundamentals never break down, no matter how much time passes.